microsoft/tilecode/manual.md

 # Navigation and Editing {#navigation}

-All navigation and editing in the TileCode app takes place as follows:
+On an Arcade device, navigation and editing takes place as follows:
 * move the square-shaped cursor between nearby tiles using the direction pad (dpad);
 * select a tile using the **A** button to perform an action;
 * press the **B** button to take you back to the menu of the current screen or to the previous screen

 When you are working with TileCode game simulator in the web browser, you can use keyboard shortcuts:
-* the **arrow keys** (left, right, up, down) replace the direction pad
+* the **arrow keys** (left, right, up, down) replace the direction pad (alteranatively, you can use the 'A', 'D, 'W', and 'S' keys)
 * the **space bar** replaces the A button
 * the **enter key** replaces the B button